Hannes-Soosaar/playtech/README.md

             -Illegitimate player list
             -Host balance

-In case of questions please feel free to write to hsoosaar@gmail.com
+For more information please feel free to write to hsoosaar@gmail.com